-The Council has an objective and professional relationship with external auditors and statutory inspectors, as evidenced by the Annual Audit Letter.
+The Council has an objective and professional relationship with external auditors and statutory inspectors, together with other agencies such as the Local Government Association, as evidenced by the Annual Audit Letter.

 Council services are delivered by trained and experienced people.
 All posts have a detailed job description and person specification and training needs are identified through the Personal Development Appraisal Scheme.
 In addition the Council has comprehensive policies and procedures in place, which provide the framework for the operation of its services and ensure that its actions and decisions are undertaken within the framework of effective internal control.
+The authority also has a set of core competencies which outline the expected behaviours of employees.